 Corporate training is changing to mirror changes in the way modern, digital consumers learn and behave.
 Rather than sending employees to long training sessions that take them away from their work, more learning is moving into the workflow, in the form of short microlearning content, which may use video, audio, text, infographic or multimedia content to deliver short, focused nuggets of information.

 And, rather than put all employees through the same comprehensive training, more organizations are personalizing learning paths and curricula according to employees’ needs, existing knowledge, experience and career goals.

 As job roles change, as parts of jobs become automated or as new technology demands new skills, employers need to upskill their workers.
 Skills development is an ongoing need, but far easier and less costly or disruptive than constant employee turnover.

-Emerging corporate training solutions, like OttoLearn Agile Microlearning, specifically tackle the problem of skills or knowledge gaps.
+Emerging corporate training solutions specifically tackle the problem of skills or knowledge gaps.
 The first step is to identify these gaps; it’s then possible to deliver targeted training that focuses on getting learners up to speed in their weak areas.

 Anticipating future needs

 Ideally, corporate training looks forward, anticipates knowledge and skills that employees will need and prepares to meet those needs — before a crisis hits.